gregbkr/kubernetes-kargo-logging-monitoring/README.md

     kube_version: 1.4.7         <-- use 1.4.7 (stable and compatible for all components we install on top)
     ansible_python_interpreter: "/opt/bin/python"    <-- remove comment char #
     # Users to create for basic auth in Kubernetes API via HTTP   <-- edit passwords
+    kube_apiserver_port: 8443       <-- we use 8443 so 443 is free for deploying lb later on one node
     cluster_name: cluster.local

 Set ansible configuration with your key and inventory